top of page

 Gemini Thomson

-If you’ve ever found yourself longing for someone who sends mixed signals, pulls close then withdraws, or gives you intense connection followed by silence, you’re not alone — and you’re not weak.
+If you’ve ever found yourself longing for someone who sends mixed signals, pulls close then withdraws, or gives you intense connection followed by silence, you’re not alone.
 Two forces are working together: 1.
 Childhood emotional neglect 2.
 The dopamine–intermittent reinforcement cycle Together, they create a powerful emotional and neurological pull that can feel almost impossible to break.
-This is not a character flaw.
-It’s a pattern rooted in your earl
+This is a pattern rooted in your early emotional wiring and reinforced by your nervous

 Gemini Thomson